Bensonmoses/Predicting-cool-load-using-Energy-Efficency-dataset-with-Lasso-Ridge-ElasticNet/README.md

 # Predicting-cool-load-using-Energy-Efficency-dataset-with-Lasso-Ridge-ElasticNet

-In this project, we loaded a housing dataset using Pandas, containing information about various housing attributes like price, area, bedrooms, bathrooms, stories, and categorical features.
-We conducted data exploration, finding no missing values, and retained all 545 rows.

-Next, we explored correlations between numerical features and "price."
-Notably, "area" and "bathrooms" had strong positive correlations.
-We preprocessed the data, applied one-hot encoding to categorical features, and standardized numerical features.

-Data was split into training and testing sets (70:30 ratio) and scaled.
-A Logistic Regression classifier was used for predictions, though it's primarily for classification, which may not be ideal for regression.

-Principal Component Analysis (PCA) was applied for dimensionality reduction to two components, capturing a significant portion of variance.

-Model evaluation metrics include Mean Absolute Percentage Error (MAPE), Root Mean Squared Error (RMSE), and R-squared (R2).
-MAPE and RMSE were relatively high, indicating significant prediction errors.
-A negative R2 score is unexpected, suggesting potential issues with model performance or evaluation.

-A scatter plot visualized predicted vs. actual median house values.

-In summary, our initial model using Logistic Regression yielded suboptimal results.
-Further exploration, feature engineering, or different regression algorithms may improve predictive accuracy for house prices.
+In this analysis, we worked with a dataset containing information related to building energy efficiency.
+We started by loading the dataset and selected relevant columns for analysis.
+The dataset included features like relative compactness, surface area, wall area, roof area, overall height, orientation, glazing area, glazing area distribution, and cooling load.

+We checked for missing values, and fortunately, there were none.
+To ensure consistency, we filled any potential missing values in specific columns with zeros.
+Then, we prepared the data for modeling, splitting it into features (X) and the target variable (y).
+We further divided the data into training and testing sets.

+We performed K-fold cross-validation with K=5 for three different regression models: Lasso Regression, Ridge Regression, and Elastic Net Regression.
+Each model was trained and evaluated using cross-validation to assess its performance.

+The results of cross-validation showed promising results for all three models, with varying R-squared values.
+Ridge Regression consistently performed the best among the models, followed by Lasso Regression and Elastic Net Regression.

+Finally, we calculated the Mean Squared Error (MSE) for each model using the test data to measure prediction accuracy.
+Ridge Regression achieved the lowest MSE, indicating its superior predictive performance on the test set.

+In summary, we conducted a comprehensive analysis of building energy efficiency using different regression models and found that Ridge Regression provided the most accurate predictions for cooling load based on the given features.